You are here

 For more information on SMYLE Collegium activities, please visit here

-On October 10, 2013, the Franco-Swiss SMYLE Collegium Convention was signed between the French side CNRS, the University of Franche-Comté, the ENSMM and the UTBM (FEMTO-ST supervision) and the Ecole Polytechnique Federal Council of Lausanne (EPFL) on the Swiss side.
+In 2013, the Franco-Swiss SMYLE Collegium Convention was signed between the French side CNRS, the University of Franche-Comté, the ENSMM and the UTBM (FEMTO-ST supervision) and the Ecole Polytechnique Federal Council of Lausanne (EPFL) on the Swiss side.
 Thanks to the scientific, thematic and geographical proximity between the FEMTO-ST institute and the EPFL STI School, the creation of the SMYLE Collégium makes it possible to establish a long-term partnership associating research, training and training. innovation in the field of sciences for the engineer.

 In 2013, research activities started around 3 axes: